Ammaka/Weather_Today-_App/Frontend/README.md

 ## How to Run

-1.  **Start the Java Backend:** Make sure the backend server is running first.
+1.  **Start the Java Backend locally:** Make sure the backend server is running first.
 2.  **Install Dependencies:**
 3.  **Run the flutter App:**